 The tax credits addressed elsewhere generally apply to employer Social Security taxes, potentially reducing or even eliminating such taxes for the balance of 2020.
 As a deferral, these taxes will become collectible by the IRS starting in December 2021.
 Employers should keep careful track of amounts accrued and be prepared to pay the amounts when due.

 Note that the government recently passed the Payroll Protection Program Flexibility Act which, among other things, permits companies that received a Payroll Protection Program loan to continue deferring Social Security taxes through December 31, 2020.

 Tax Exclusion for Employer Student Loan Repayment Benefits (Section 2206)

 Employers are permitted to provide a student loan repayment benefit to employees, contributing up to $5,250 annually toward an employee's student loans.
 Such payments would be excluded from the employee's income.
 The $5,250 cap applies to both the new student loan repayment benefit and educational assistance under Section 127 of the Internal Revenue Code (IRC).
-The provision applies to any student loan payments made by an employer on behalf of an employee after date of enactment and before January 1, 2021.
+As amended, the provision applies to any student loan payments made by an employer on behalf of an employee after date of enactment and through 2025 (previously December 31, 2021).

 Retirement Provisions — Defined Contribution Plan Changes

 A new distribution option is available from retirement plans or IRAs to "impacted" individuals of up to $100,000 not subject to the 10 percent early-withdrawal penalty from January 1, 2020 and through the end of the 2020 calendar year.